rish987/trackswitch-manuform/README.md

 Keycode | Short Alias | Function
 -----|-------|----
 `TRACKSWITCH` | `TRKSWCH` | The trackswitch button.
 This both enables mouse movement and shifts to the mouse layer.
 You should only use this for the actual trackswitch key.
 `MOUSE_LOCK` | `MLOCK` | Locks mouse movement.
-When releasing the trackswitch, the movement of the trackball means that a little bit of mouse movement is pretty much unavoidable before the actual trackswitch switch is fully de-actuated.
-While in most cases I have found this to be inconsequential, for the rare cases that it is undesirable you can use this key to lock the mouse in place before releasing.
+When releasing the trackswitch, the movement of the trackball means that a little bit of mouse jitter is pretty much unavoidable before the actual trackswitch switch is fully de-actuated (though we are able to deal with this when activating the trackswitch with the `ACTIVATION_DELAY` variable, when *releasing* it there is no reliable way to prevent this without being able to see into the future).
+While in most cases I have found this jitter to be inconsequential, for the rare cases that it is undesirable you can use this key to lock the mouse in place before releasing.
 `TRACKPOINT_MODE` | `TRKPNT` | Activate trackpoint mode.

 ### Compiling & Flashing the MCUs